How to track search engine rankings

 Even if you don’t appear on the first page of organic search results, paid results can help you get to the top of the SERPs.
 They are typically identified with the word “Ad,” but otherwise, there isn’t much of a visual distinction between organic and paid listings.

 At the same time, your position in SERPs can vary even for search keywords entered on the same search engine using the same type of device.
 Many factors come into play, including:

 - The history of your Internet browsing.

-- The amount of times that the person who is tracking rankings of a particular website clicks on it in search results (if you type the keyword in the search box and constantly click on a website in SERPs, the search engine will show you this site above others).
+- The number of times that the person who is tracking the rankings of a particular website clicks on it in search results (if you type the keyword in the search box and constantly click on a website in SERPs, the search engine will show you this site above others).

 - Your current location.